mreguant/phd-energy/menu3.md

-# Day 3: Supply side II
+# Module 3: Supply side II

 In the third lecture, we will talk about environmental regulation and how it affects participants in the electricity market.